garfix/nligems/data/sir.md

 Any person has two hands / PARTRN(Hand, Person, 2)
 A finger is part of a hand / PARTR(Finger, Hand)

-Q: How many fingers are on John? / PARTRNQ(Finger, John)
+H: How many fingers are on John? / PARTRNQ(Finger, John)
-A: How many fingers per hand?
+C: How many fingers per hand?
-Q: Every hand has five fingers / PARTRN(Finger, Hand, 5)
+H: Every hand has five fingers / PARTRN(Finger, Hand, 5)
-A: The answer is 10
+C: The answer is 10
 ~~~

 + !
 Queries the user about missing information